 In later chapters in How to Think Like a Roman Emperor: The Stoic Philosophy of Marcus Aurelius, Donald uses the experiences and challenges Marcus faced in the battlefield, plagues, barbarian invasions, civil war, defeat and victory to further explain the power of Stoic thinking and how Marcus could muster logic and wisdom (or perhaps cunning) towards victory.
 Donald uses the opportunity to introduce key mental approaches such as the concept of ‘fate permitting’ and modern techniques such as cognitive distancing.

-In relation to the civil war between Marcus Aurelius and Avidius Cassius.
-Donald writes of empathy and forgiveness, using Marcus’ infamous pardoning of the solders involved in the civil war.
+Concerning the civil war between Marcus Aurelius and Avidius Cassius.
+Donald writes of empathy and forgiveness, using Marcus’ infamous pardoning of the soldiers involved in the civil war.
 The pardoning ultimately led to the assassination of Avidius Cassius by his own soldiers.
 Marcus led through wisdom and compassion rather than the fear utilized by Avidius.
 Fear it seems doesn’t buy loyalty!

 Donald writes an inspiring account of the final days of Marcus Aurelius, if there was ever an exemplar of practical Stoicism it is surely found in the accounts of the last days of Marcus Aurelius.

 How to Think Like a Roman Emperor: The Stoic Philosophy of Marcus Aurelius is out soon and available for pre-order.
-I’m looking forwards to reading Donald Robertson’s latest book cover to cover.
-Update: my copy has arrived, very busy reading it now!
+I’m looking forward to reading Donald Robertson’s latest book cover to cover.
+Update: my copy has arrived, and has been read many times!
+You can read my updated review of How to Think Like a Roman Emperor.

 Below is a chapter list to whet your appetite!